perishllc/nautilus/README.md

    - Usernames prefixed with '@'
 - [x] Change default theme to a darker color.
 - [x] Increase 'Receive' screen font size of NANO Address by 50%.
 Reduce QR Code size by 30%
-- [ ] Advanced theming support
+- [x] Advanced theming support
 - [ ] Auto-loading of paper wallets in the clipboard w/ confirmation on app open

 #### Immediate TODO
-- [ ] remove natrium logo from the center of generated QR codes
+- [ ] fix bug with account history not showing up
+- [ ] fix bug with account balance of current wallet in accounts screen being incorrectly displayed as 0
 - [ ] cache json from /reps and /known
 - [ ] set random representative for new accounts using nano.to/reps